lechefran/python_slam/docs/trajectory-records.md

 This is the first MAP-05 slice.
 All accepted mapping frames are still retained;
 feature selection, recovery and optimization policies are unchanged.
 It does not reduce memory yet.
-Keyframe selection, relative reference poses/reanchoring, non-keyframe retirement and bounded feature storage remain separate follow-ups.
+Keyframe selection is now [implemented separately](keyframe-selection.md).
+Relative reference poses/reanchoring, non-keyframe retirement and bounded feature storage remain separate follow-ups.
 Before implementing retirement, every path that corrects a pose must publish the same correction to the trajectory, and non-keyframes must follow reference-pose